How to tell if stress is affecting your sleep

 What stress does to the body in the long term

-It is normal to feel stressed occasionally, but chronic feelings of stress can cause the CNS to maintain a heightened state of arousal for extended periods.
+It is normal to feel stressed occasionally, but chronic feelings of stress can cause the nervous system to maintain a heightened state of arousal for extended periods.
 Being in this state can severely impact physical and mental health in the long term.

 One effect of stress is that it can cause sleep deprivation.
 Frequently being in a heightened state of alertness can delay the onset of sleep and cause rapid, anxious thoughts to occur at night.
 Insufficient sleep can then cause further stress.